UoW-ATM/Mercury/docs/Installation.rst

 `here for Windows <https://techviral.net/check-if-virtualization-is-enabled>`_).
 If virtualisation is disabled, you can either try to enable it or switch to a full installation of Mercury, see below.

-If the virtualisation is enabled, you can install docker in linux, see here `here <https://www.docker.com/products/docker-desktop/>`_).
-Once Docker is install, you can download the Mercury images
+If the virtualisation is enabled, you can install docker in linux, see `here <https://www.docker.com/products/docker-desktop/>`_.
+Once Docker is installed, you can download the Mercury images
 using:

 .. code:: bash